alexanderjsingleton/awsProject2/README.md

 2. Example link provided:

-    1. A Bitnami LAMP on Amazon Bitnami ec2 instance to develop a web application that is able to validate user input as well as store, retrieve, update and delete items in a database following URL:
+    1. A Bitnami LAMP on Amazon Bitnami ec2 instance to develop a web application that is able to validate user input as well as store, retrieve, update and delete items in a database following URL(or [click here](http://ec2-52-33-59-87.us-west-2.compute.amazonaws.com/project2/standard-form.php):

         1. `http://ec2-52-33-59-87.us-west-2.compute.amazonaws.com/project2/standard-form.php`